-You will be really surprised to know that BCH was free for anybody who had any amount of BTCs and were also holding their private keys under their custody prior to the fork.
+You will be really surprised to know that BCH was free for anybody who had any amount of BTCs and were also holding their private keys under their custody prior to the fork in 2017.

 In a post-fork period, in order to claim the free BCH, those Bitcoiners needed to use the same BTC private keys on a wallet that supports BCH.